 A statement published in the British Journal of Sports Medicine recommends that people with sedentary jobs work on accumulating at least two hours a day of standing and strolling during working hours.
 Whether at work or not, you can employ the exercise hacks below to get moving more.

-Try doing simple exercises at your desk, standing up at a standing desk for part of your workday, walking during your kids’ dance or soccer practice, parking further away from stores when you’re errands, or squeezing in a quick Burst fit workout at home when you’re really time strapped helps.
+Try doing simple exercises at your desk, standing up at a standing desk for part of your workday, walking during your kids’ dance or soccer practice, parking further away from stores when you’re errands, or squeezing in a quick burst training workout at home when you’re really time strapped helps.

 Here are some other ideas for squeezing in more movement: